brunoreis/palestraGraphQL/GraphQLArticle.md

         Driving Forces
         Our Roadmap (<-you are here)
     Backend
-        Basic Alignment
+        The App we are gonna look at
-        Backend Code Installation
+        Installation
-        Knowing our App - The View
-        Knowing our App - The Schema and API
+        The API Schema
         Overblog GraphQL
         The Schema Declaration - The entrance to the backend Following a complete backend query